AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 ## POST create account

 Use this endpoint to create a new Cloud Locations account.
+The example for this endpoint includes the steps for setting up an AWS s3 role ARN account type.

 `POST https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/export_locations/analytics/exportlocations/account`